ta3ag/lbd/docs/BackendTutorial/source/genobj.rst

-The applyFixup() of Cpu0AsmBackend.cpp will fix up the **jeq**, **jub**, ... instruction address in control flow statement or function call statement.
+The applyFixup() of Cpu0AsmBackend.cpp will fix up the **jeq**, **jub**, ... instructions address control flow statements or function call statements used in later chapters.
-Although they are not used in here, part of code are added in here of Chapter5_1.

 When emit elf obj format instruction, the EncodeInstruction() of Cpu0MCCodeEmitter.cpp will be called since it override the same name of